-- The discharges authorized by these General WDRs meet the criteria for general WDRs set forth in Water Code section 13263(i) because they are all produced by dredging or filling operations; they all involve the discharge of earth, rock, or similar solid materials; they are all limited in size per the terms of the WDRs; they all involve agricultural activities that are exempt under CWA section 404(f); and they all require participation in the Program, which has planning procedures and best management practices to avoid and minimize adverse impacts.
-They are appropriately regulated under general WDRs because of their similar nature and amenability to being regulated through the use of similar discharge restrictions, as specified in these General WDRs. - 8) Habitat restoration activities will occur in several watersheds within Alameda County.
-The majority of projects will occur in the Alameda Creek, San Leandro Creek, and San Lorenzo Creek watersheds.
-Additional watersheds include Laguna Creek and Agua Fria Creek.
-A few projects may occur in smaller watersheds within Alameda County.
+- 6) Water Code section 13263(i) authorizes the Regional Water Board to prescribe general WDRs for a category of discharges if the discharges are produced by the same or similar operations; the discharges involve the same or similar types of waste; the discharges require the same or similar treatment standards; and the discharges are more appropriately regulated under general discharge requirements than individual discharge requirements. - 7) The discharges authorized by these General WDRs meet the criteria for general WDRs set forth in Water Code section 13263(i) because they are all produced by dredging or filling operations; they all involve the discharge of earth, rock, or similar solid materials; they are all limited in size per the terms of the WDRs; they all involve agricultural activities that are exempt under CWA section 404(f); and they all require participation in the Program, which specifies the planning procedures and best management practices to avoid and minimize adverse impacts.
+In addition, these activities are appropriately regulated under general WDRs, rather than individual WDRs, because their similar nature, scope, and anticipated effects indicate they are amenable to being regulated through the use of similar discharge restrictions. - 8) Habitat restoration activities will occur in several watersheds within Contra Costa County.
+The majority of projects will occur in the Walnut Creek, Mount Diablo Creek, and Upper Alameda Creek watersheds.
+A few projects will occur in smaller watersheds in western Contra Costa County.
 These watersheds drain to San Francisco Bay.
-This Order applies to the portions of these watersheds that are located within the jurisdiction of the Regional Water Board. - 9) The following activities are authorized by these General WDRs:

-A. Pond Restoration
+This Order applies to the portions of these watersheds that are located within the jurisdiction of the Regional Water Board. - 9) The following activities are authorized by these General WDRs: - A. Pond Restoration